 The thing is: you can talk about classical vintage synthesizers, you can closely analyze their remarkable concepts and praise their unrivalled sound … but what’s that all good for if those objects of keen desire are no longer available?
 Most classic synthesizers have found a permanent home these days.
 Studios and collectors all around the globe are in the picture as to the musical and financial value of the instruments.
 No wonder classic synths are rarely sold nowadays!

 So … what about the Oberheim OB-8?
 Well, this classic still turns up with some regularity.
-And it’s still affordable.
-OB-8’s prices range somewhere between 4000 and 6000 Euros.
+And it’s still affordable – the OB-8 price ranges somewhere at 6,000 Euros/USD (June 2020).
 Almost by coincidence, this is also one of the best vintage Oberheim synthesizers – possibly one of the best vintage polyphonic synths ever built.
 And although the new Oberheim (DSI) OB-6 is highly esteemed and – quite rightly – much praised, its sound is different.
 Seems as if the classic vintage vibe – a slow drifting sound full of beats – is impossible to copy.

 OB-8 – the synth guru’s beloved Oberheim …